Opal-teaching/hello-world/README.md

       - `devtool`: specifies which method to use to generate source maps, which allow us to debug minified code.
       - `mode`: affects webpack's optimizations.
 For now, we're only concerned with using `development` mode.
       - `devServer`: these are the configurations for webpack-dev-server, which we'll use to launch the app.
-        Of particular interest here are `contentBase`, which should match `output.path`, `watchContentBase` and `liveReload`, which allow the browser to reload changes to the source files without having to relaunch webpack-dev-server, and `port`, which can be changed to a different value if the one chosen is already in use.
+        Of particular interest here are `contentBase` (which should match `output.path`), `watchContentBase` and `liveReload`, which allow the browser to reload changes to the source files without having to relaunch webpack-dev-server, and finally `port`, which can be changed to a different value if the one chosen is already in use.
       - `output`: the output folder for the application build.
 Webpack-dev-server only builds in memory, so you won't see `www` be created, but webpack can also be used to build an app bundle to this folder directly.
       - `module.rules`: this section contains rules on how to load each type of file while serving the app.